HackyExtensionsForZoomMeetings/BreakoutRoomsBotForZoomMeetings/README.md

 ## Usage (As Host)

-1. ~~Install the extension from the Chrome Web Store~~ (Not Available yet)
+1. Install the extension from the Chrome Web Store @ https://chrome.google.com/webstore/detail/breakout-room-bot-for-zoo/acfkhlojnkihdmgikmkilfjkapkemcnd?hl=en&authuser=0
-    * For now, clone or download a copy of this repository down and look for instructions online for loading "unpacked extensions" into Chrome or any other Chromium browser.
+    * Alternatively, clone or download a copy of this repository down and look for instructions online for loading "unpacked extensions" into Chrome or any other Chromium browser.
 Load the `extension` folder.
-    * If that's troublesome, DM me at @crazysim with your email and I'll add you as a "tester".
 2. Go to the Zoom Meeting.
 3. Ensure the Breakout Rooms are already open
 4. Click the extension button in the menu bar to open the popup